crpietschmann/portfolio/_imports/_posts/2011-01-26-bing-maps-silverlight-and-an-out-of-browser-(oob)-application.markdown

 **Step 5: Enable Out of Browser Mode**

-  <br />Within the Silverlight Project Properties, check the “Enable running application out of browser” option to enable Out Of Browser (OOB) for this Silverlight application.
+Within the Silverlight Project Properties, check the “Enable running application out of browser” option to enable Out Of Browser (OOB) for this Silverlight application.

 **Step 6: Run it!

-    <br />**If you have the Silverlight project selected as the Startup Project (which is the default when creating the project) then Visual Studio will run it in Out Of Browser mode.
+**If you have the Silverlight project selected as the Startup Project (which is the default when creating the project) then Visual Studio will run it in Out Of Browser mode.

 If you have the Web project selected as the Startup Project, then you will need to Right Click the Silverlight Application (when running) and select “Install […] onto this computer…”